Carlisle Indian Industrial School: 19th century

-Pratt founds Carlisle Indian Industrial School

-By October 1879, Lieutenant Pratt had recruited the first students for the Carlisle Indian Industrial School; eighty-two boys and girls arrived one night at midnight at the railroad station.
+By October 1879, Pratt had recruited the first students for the Carlisle Indian Industrial School; 82 boys and girls arrived one night at midnight at the railroad station.
 They were met by hundreds of local residents who escorted them to the "Old Barracks".
 The Carlisle Indian School formally opened on November 1, 1879, with an enrollment of 147 students.
 The youngest was six and the eldest twenty-five, but the majority were teenagers.

-Two-thirds were children of leaders of the Plains Indian tribes, with whom the US had recently been at war.
-The first class was made up of eighty-four Lakota, fifty-two Cheyenne, Kiowa and Pawnee; and eleven Apache.
+Two-thirds were children of leaders of the Plains Indian tribes, with whom the U.S. had recently been at war.
+The first class was made up of 84 Lakota, 52 Cheyenne, Kiowa and Pawnee, and 11 Apache.
 The class included a group of students, former prisoners from Fort Marion, who wanted to continue their education with Pratt at Carlisle.

 Pratt believed Native Americans were the equal of whites, and founded Carlisle to immerse their children in white culture and teach them English, new skills and customs, in order to help them survive.
 After the end of Great Sioux War in 1877, the Lakota people were impoverished, harassed and confined to reservations ... many believed that Native Americans were a vanishing race whose only hope for survival was rapid cultural transformation.
-Thus the U.S. government urgently sought a 'progressive' educational model to rapidly assimilate Indians into white culture.
+Thus the U.S. government urgently sought a 'progressive' educational model to quickly assimilate Indians into white culture.
 Whether this could be achieved and how rapidly it could be done was unknown.
 Pratt believed he could make use of the Carlisle facility.
 He thought its proximity to officials in Washington, D.C. would help him educate officials about the Indian capacity for learning.